Apr

 No Fee

-• Participation in all activities and events of the 64th AGM
+This type of registration includes: Participation in all activities and events of the 66th AGM

-• Committee Meetings ( only committee members)
+• Committee Meetings (only committee members)

 • Welcome reception

-• Networking activities on Tuesday, April 8, afternoon - city tour
+• Networking activities, afternoon – City tour

 • Casual dinner